 Splinter First Aid, Sounds Simple Right?
 Know Our Best Splinter Removal Tips

-Have you ever been sweeping the kitchen, raking the leaves or chopping the wood and with a sudden movement you feel the uncomfortable jab of an unwanted splinter?
+Have you ever been sweeping the kitchen, raking leaves or chopping wood and with a sudden movement, you feel the uncomfortable jab of an unwanted splinter?

 Splinter wounds can be incredibly tender and susceptible to infection so knowing how to provide the right splinter removal First Aid will ensure the incident does not progress into something more sinister.